mengsixing/blog/docs/interview/js.md

   var that = this;
   var NoFunc = function() {};
   var result = function(...rest) {
-    console.warn('instade of :', this instanceof that);
+    console.warn("instade of :", this instanceof that);
     that.apply(this instanceof that ? this : that, rest);
   };
   NoFunc.prototype = that.prototype;